PostMalloy/PKMN-DS-Blender-ToolBox/README.md

 ## Import/Export PDSMS .obj

 ### Export
   To use, simply highlight the object in blender (object view) and select "export to PDSMS .obj".
-Choose a path and the resulting object and material file will be written to that path with the names PDSMS.obj and PDSMS.mtl. **However** there is one caveat here: PDSMS cannot properly import **face mode vertex colors** without splitting the mesh up.
+Choose a path and the resulting object and material file will be written to that path with the names PDSMS.obj and PDSMS.mtl.

+  There is one caveat here: PDSMS cannot properly import **face mode vertex colors** without splitting the mesh up.
 This is unfortunately a limitation on the PDSMS side which I can't fix.
-Before exporting, make sure to run the **"Split by Vertex Color"** addon and export each object separately.
+If you're coloring in face mode, make sure to run the **"Split by Vertex Color"** addon and export each object separately.
 Import them into PDSMS as separate tiles, then place them together on the grid to recreate the mesh as it was in blender.
-More info about this is available in the wiki section.
+More info about this operation, and why it's neccesary, is available in the wiki section.

   Even if you aren't using vertex colors, this is a handy tool because it automatically selects the correct .obj settings so the model is imported with the correct orientation, material settings, etc. in PDSMS.